Codium-ai/release-notes/docs/index.md

 Cover Agent is now called **Qodo Cover**

 ### Our Mission Remains the Same
-At Qodo, Generate confidence, not just code.
+At Qodo we generate confidence, not just code.

 Our quality-first AI code generation is here to help busy developers write, test and review code.